 Item Number 6.
-If your current spouse is a U.S. citizen through naturalization, select the box that indicates when your spouse became a U.S. citizen and provide the date of his or her naturalization.
+If your current spouse became a U.S. citizen after birth, select the box that indicates when your spouse became a U.S. citizen and provide the date he or she became a U.S. citizen.

 Item Number 7.
 Provide the requested information if your spouse is not a U.S. citizen.